panosale/PythonLearningGR/README.md

 Functions in Python – Explained with Code Examples - https://www.freecodecamp.org/news/functions-in-python-a-beginners-guide/

+How to Format a String in Python - https://www.freecodecamp.org/news/how-to-format-a-string-in-python/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/7019269/How.to.Format.a.String.in.Python.pdf)

 ### OPENCV

 An Introduction to Computer Vision With OpenCV - https://www.analyticsvidhya.com/blog/2021/07/an-introduction-to-computer-vision-with-opencv/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6954430/An.Introduction.to.Computer.Vision.With.OpenCV.-.Analytics.Vidhya.pdf)